iSoft-Technologies-Movelogic/interview-coder-withoupaywall-opensource/README.md

 - Node.js (v16 or higher)
 - npm or bun package manager
-- OpenAI API Key
+- API Key (OpenAI or **Gemini recommended for Live Interview Mode**)
 - Screen Recording Permission for Terminal/IDE
+- **Microphone Permission for Live Interview Mode**
   - On macOS:
-    1. Go to System Preferences > Security & Privacy > Privacy > Screen Recording
+    1. Go to System Preferences > Security & Privacy > Privacy > Microphone
-    2. Ensure that CodeInterviewAssist has screen recording permission enabled
+    2. Ensure that CodeInterviewAssist has microphone access enabled
     3. Restart CodeInterviewAssist after enabling permissions
   - On Windows:
-    - No additional permissions needed
+    - Go to Settings > Privacy > Microphone
+    - Enable microphone access for desktop apps
   - On Linux:
-    - May require `xhost` access depending on your distribution
+    - May require additional audio permissions depending on your distribution

 ## Running the Application